isaisebastian/robofriends/README.md

 3. Run `npm start`
 ```

-*This repo will be updated in the future with a Back-End part..*
+*Repo will be updated with a Back-end part in the future*